-In 2018-19 we delivered 274 million records to our online users, and 518,000 original records to our reading rooms at Kew.
+In 2022-23 we delivered over 350 million records to our online users, and almost 475,000 original records to our reading rooms at Kew.
 Combining traditional volunteering activities with more virtual collaboration is at the heart of our new approach to engaging with volunteers.

 We aim to:

 - build and strengthen our relationships with communities and partnerships, while also reaching out to collaborate with a variety of audiences

 - extend our services and develop new approaches for providing access to our services and information